Isaiah Hartenstein: Cleveland Cavaliers (2021)

 On March 25, 2021, Hartenstein and two future second-round picks were traded to the Cleveland Cavaliers in exchange for center JaVale McGee.
 In his first twelve games with the Cavs, Hartenstein averaged 19 minutes of playing time and 9 points, 7 rebounds, 2.6 assists and 1.4 blocks per game.

 Los Angeles Clippers (2021–2022)

 On September 27, 2021, Hartenstein signed with the Los Angeles Clippers.

-New York Knicks (2022–present)
+New York Knicks (2022–2024)

 On July 12, 2022, Hartenstein signed a two-year, $16 million contract with the New York Knicks.

+Oklahoma City Thunder (2024–present)

+On July 6, 2024, Hartenstein signed a three-year, $87 million contract with the Oklahoma City Thunder.
+On November 20, 2024, he made his Thunder debut, putting up 13 points, 14 rebounds, five blocks, and three assists in a 109–99 win over the Portland Trail Blazers.

+In his first season with the Thunder, Hartenstein won his first NBA championship as the team defeated the Indiana Pacers 103–91 in Game 7 of the 2025 NBA Finals.
+He contributed seven points and nine rebounds in the clinching game.

 National team career

 Hartenstein represented Germany at the 2014 FIBA Europe Under-16 Championship and the 2015 FIBA Europe Under-18 Championship.
-He also helped carry Germany to a fourth-place finish at the 2016 FIBA Europe Under-18 Championship, averaging team-highs of 14.7 points, 9.5 rebounds, 1.7 blocks, and 1.7 steals a contest, which earned him a spot in the tournament's "All-Star Five".
+He helped carry Germany to a fourth-place finish at the 2016 FIBA Europe Under-18 Championship, averaging team-highs of 14.7 points, 9.5 rebounds, 1.7 blocks, and 1.7 steals a contest, which earned him a spot in the tournament's "All-Star Five".

 In August 2017, he made his debut with the German men's national team and took part in EuroBasket 2017, averaging 4.3 points and 2.5 rebounds per game.